 According to the U.S. Department of Education the purpose of Title 1 funding, "is to ensure that all children have a fair, equal, and significant opportunity to obtain a high quality education and reach, at minimum, proficiency on challenging state academic achievement standards and state academic assessments."
-The Title I Administration Handbook may be accessed online at http://ehandbooks.dadeschools.net/policies/135.pdf.
+You can access the file online at Title I Administration Handbook.

 English Haitian Creole En Español